 If you are not aware of who will be the supervisor in a role right away, please add “TBD” to the job description/position.
 This will allow for our team to follow up with you about updating that information.
 Please do not add the name of a colleague who will not be directly supporting the intern or a former supervisor as a placeholder for the name of the new supervisor.

 E-mail instructions will be provided to you by our Corporate Partnership team (CPT) staff about providing position information.
 Please follow the instructions in the e-mail.
-You can also download this spreadsheet and send it back to byang@genesysworks.org by June 1st:
+You can also download this spreadsheet and send it back to byang@genesysworks.org as soon as possible.

 When is this due?